Highly enriched uranium in Canada

 Licensing of HEUNL transportation

 Once the transport package has been certified for use, an application must be made to the CNSC for a transport licence.
-Each shipment of HEUNL requires its own individual transport licence, and is only valid for a specific number of days.
+Shipments of HEUNL require a transport licence, which is only valid for a specified period of time.

-The application for a CNSC transport licence must include a transport security plan that requires:
+The application for a CNSC transport licence must include a transport security plan, which requires:

 - a full description of the nuclear material